Kronprinsessegade 4

 Kronprinsessegade 4 is a Baroque Revival style building overlooking Rosenborg Castle Garden in central Copenhagen, Denmark.
-The building owes its present Baroque Revival style facade to an adaption carried out in 1912 by Gotfred Tvede for antiques dealer Carl Julius Petersen.
+The building owes its present Baroque Revival style facade to an adaptation carried out in 1912 by Gotfred Tvede for antiques dealer Carl Julius Petersen.
 Danske Kvinders Velfærd (DKV), a Christian-social organisation for women, was based in the building from 1925 to 1945.